본문 바로가기

 Recently Stabilized...

 On January 20, the Bank of Korea posted an article titled "Misunderstandings and Facts about Recent Liquidity and Exchange Rate Conditions" on its official blog, making its stance clear.
-This follows International Department Director Yoon Kyungsoo's statement the previous day that "there is sufficient dollar liquidity in the market, but the exchange rate is rising because investors are only looking to buy dollars rather than sell."
-For the second consecutive day, the Bank of Korea has published blog posts to correct public misconceptions about the exchange rate.
+This followed International Department Director Yoon Kyungsoo's statement the previous day that "there is sufficient dollar liquidity in the market, but the exchange rate is rising because investors are only looking to buy dollars rather than sell them."
+For the second consecutive day, the central bank published blog posts aimed at correcting public misconceptions about the exchange rate.

-In a Q&A format, Lee Goodgeon, Director of the Monetary Policy Department at the Bank of Korea, and other authors systematically refuted the argument that excessive growth in won liquidity has driven up the exchange rate.
+In a Q&A format, Lee Goodgeon, Director of the Monetary Policy Department at the Bank of Korea, and other authors systematically rebutted the argument that excessive growth in won liquidity has driven up the exchange rate.

 Is the Money Supply Growth Rate Excessively High?
 "About Average Among Top 10 Economies, Lower Than the U.S."